openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 Function: Determines whether the current user has permission to read the file corresponding to this instance.

-- For files, it checks whether the user has permission to read the file.
+- For files, checks if the user has read permission.
-- For directories, it checks whether the user has permission to browse the directory.
+- For directories, checks if the user has permission to browse the directory.
-- On Windows, users always have read permission for files and directories, so this function is ineffective and returns true.
+- On Windows, users always have read permission for files and directories, and this function returns true without effect.
 - On Linux and macOS, this function works as expected.

 Return Value: